John Draper: Easywriter

 While on a work-release program during his third period of incarceration in 1979, Draper wrote EasyWriter, the first word processor for the Apple II.
-He was inspired in part by Electric Pencil, an early word processor.
+Draper had previously developed an implementation of the Forth programming language for the Apple II, and later said that the need to document his Forth compiler helped motivate him to develop the word processor.
+EasyWriter was written using Forth and assembly language.
+He was also inspired in part by Electric Pencil, an early word processor.
 Draper later ported EasyWriter to the IBM PC after a demonstration of it at a computer fair caught the attention of the founders of Information Unlimited Software, a small software company based in Marin County.

-IBM selected it as the machine's official word processor after failing to reach a deal with MicroPro International for WordStar.
+Draper subsequently developed EasyWriter Professional, which expanded the Apple II version to support an 80-character display and lowercase text.
+The software debuted at the Minneapolis Word Processor show in the summer of 1980, where exhibitors also included Wang, DEC, and IBM.
+The IBM PC version of EasyWriter was subsequently selected as the machine's official word processor after IBM failed to reach a deal with MicroPro International for WordStar.
 While the original was popular with Apple II users, the IBM port was poorly received by customers.
 IBM was forced to offer free updates.

-Draper formed a software company called Capn' Software, but it booked less than $1 million in revenue over six years.
-Distributor Bill Baker hired other programmers to create a follow-up program, Easywriter II, without Draper's knowledge.
+Following his release, Draper and Matthew McIntosh formed Cap'n Software to continue development of Draper's Forth implementation and EasyWriter.
+The company booked less than $1 million in revenue over six years.
+Distributor Bill Baker hired other programmers to create a follow-up program, EasyWriter II, without Draper's knowledge.
 Draper sued and the case was later settled out-of-court.